Canning Sliced Green Tomatoes for Frying

 My Book

 For additional tip, trick, and recipes on how to preserve foods grab a copy of my book, The Farm Girl's Guide to Preserving the Harvest.
-Whether you are a novice or seasoned home food preserver my book has something for everyone.
+Whether you are a novice or a seasoned home food preserver, this book has something for everyone.
 Learn how to can, ferment, dry, cure, freeze, and store raw the harvest as a sustainable homesteader would.

 Learn more about the Farm Girl’s Guide to Preserving the Harvest and what makes it different than other preserving books.